joey3001/testGhPages/README.md

 #### Follow these instructions to use npm to install the project's required packages & open the project in your default browser.

 1. Make sure you've downloaded Node.js.
 If you haven't, you can download it at [this link](https://nodejs.org/en/download/)
-2. Use the CD command to enter the cloned directory.
+2. Use the cd command to enter the cloned directory.
 Once you are within the cloned directory, enter the following command into your terminal to install the project's required packages :

             npm install

+3. Enter the following command into your terminal to build the project using the npm package manager :

+            npm run build

+4. Use the cd command to enter the newly created dist directory.
+You should only have to enter the following command :

+            cd dist

-2. Enter the following command into your terminal to open the project in your default browser :
+5. Once you are within the dist directory, Enter the following command into your terminal to open the project in your default browser :

             start index.html

 #### Follow these instructions to view the code in the VSCode editor using commands in the terminal.

-1. Navigate to the project directory with the CD command if needed.
-If you're following this guide step-by-step, you should already be there.
+1. Navigate to the project's directory with the cd command if needed.
+If you're following this guide step-by-step, you should only have to enter the following command into your terminal :

+            cd ../

-2. Once you are within the project directory, enter the following command into your terminal program to view all of the project's code in VSCode :
+2. Once you are within the project's root directory, enter the following command into your terminal program to view all of the project's code in VSCode :

             code .